cncf/tag-app-delivery/website/content/en/blog/contributing-to-wg-platforms.md

 We would encourage you to generate a GitHub issue and open a Slack thread with your idea.
 You can use [this link](https://github.com/cncf/tag-app-delivery/issues/new?template=community-contribution.md) to create an issue and also start a thread on the [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) in the [#wg-platforms channel](https://cloud-native.slack.com/archives/C020RHD43BP).

-This will present you with a templated issue where you can follow the prompts.
-You will first need to write a descriptive title, then answer each of the questions in the description field.
-If you find one is not relevant that is OK, just write that and there is always a chance to chat more on these things after your initial submission.
+The GitHub issue will present you with a template where you can follow the prompts.
+First, You must write a descriptive title, then answer each question in the description field.
+If you find one is not relevant that is OK, write that and there is always a chance to chat more on these things after your initial submission.

+For Slack, you can start a new thread in this format: [Proposal]<My_New_Idea>

 This submission will act as two things:
 1. A call for support from others in the community.
 You may naturally pick up a project advocate or set of collaborators who are as passionate as you are on the topic.